Where's My Roy Cohn?

-Where's My Roy Cohn? is a 2019 documentary film, directed by Matt Tyrnauer, and produced by Matt Tyrnauer, Marie Brenner, Corey Reeser, Joyce Deep, and Andrea Lewis.
+Where's My Roy Cohn? is a 2019 American documentary film, directed by Matt Tyrnauer, and produced by Tyrnauer, Marie Brenner, Corey Reeser, Joyce Deep, and Andrea Lewis.
 The film stars American lawyer Roy Cohn as himself, alongside Ken Auletta, Anne Roiphe, Roger Stone, Donald Trump, and Barbara Walters.
 The title is reported to be a quote from President Donald Trump, as he discussed Attorney General Jeff Sessions's recusal from the Mueller Investigation.

 Plot

-The film looks into New York attorney Roy Cohn whose career ranged from Senator Joseph McCarthy to real estate developer Donald Trump.
+The film looks into New York lawyer Roy Cohn whose career ranged from Senator Joseph McCarthy's chief counsel in the Second Red Scare to Former President Donald Trump's personal attorney.

 In 1951, Cohn is a 24-year-old legal assistant at the office of United States Attorney General J. Howard McGrath at the Justice Department.
 The "Communist menace" according to one of the commentators was preoccupying the public in the 1950s.
 Cohn serves on the prosecution team in the trial of Julius and Ethel Rosenberg.
 The commentators accuse judge Irving Kaufman of judicial misconduct.

 Cohn graduates from Columbia Law School at the age of 20; he is admitted to the New York State Bar Association in 1948—at the age of 21.

-In the 1940s and 1950s, being gay was widely seen a negative trait; people in positions of power in government weren't permitted to be LGBT.
+In the 1940s and 1950s, being gay was widely seen a negative trait; people in positions of power in government weren't permitted to be homosexual.
 Cohn served as legal counsel during the Lavender scare in the 1950s.
-The commentators claim that there was "romantic crush" between David Schine and Cohn.
+The commentators claim that there was a "romantic crush" between David Schine and Cohn.
 Since being gay was a pejorative in the 1950s, the opposing counsel Joseph N. Welch in the Army–McCarthy hearings made many homophobic remarks against Cohn.

 After 1955

-Cohen develops close ties with Cardinal Spellman in New York.
-Cohn's great uncle was a founder of Lionel, LLC train company.
+Cohn develops close ties with Cardinal Francis Spellman in New York.
+Cohn's great uncle was a founder of the Lionel, LLC train company.

-Cohn was engaged to Barbara Walters for a while.
+Cohn was romantically tied to Barbara Walters for awhile.

 1970s

-Carmine Galante and Anthony Salerno hire Cohn as their attorney.
+Organized crime figures Carmine Galante and Anthony Salerno hire Cohn as their attorney.

 1980s

 Donald Trump hires Cohn as his attorney.
 They first meet at the Le Club in Manhattan when Trump is 23 years old.

-In interviews with Mike Wallace and Larry King, Cohn repeatedly and expressely states that he isn't gay; furthermore, he states that he doesn't have AIDS.
+In interviews with Mike Wallace and Larry King, Cohn repeatedly and expressly states that he isn't gay; furthermore, he states that he doesn't have AIDS.
 The commentators say that Cohn had developed HIV-associated neurocognitive disorder shortly before dying.